loftytech/sparkle/README.md

 ```

 ## Middlewares
+Middlewares are found in the `app/Middlewares` directory and you can create your middlewares there.
 Sparkle comes with an Authentication middleware for checking generated tokes generated via the `AuthController`;
 Middlewares are basically methods of classes that intercept the request before getting to where the requst is handeled: